iluwatar/java-design-patterns/singleton/README.md

 * Single Instance

 ## Intent of Singleton Design Pattern
+The Singleton pattern is used when exactly one instance of a class is needed to coordinate actions across the system.

 Ensure a Java class only has one instance, and provide a global point of access to this singleton instance.